-Author Kim Scott has changed the landscape for management and expanding how to communicate internally and externally with your community.
-In this fireside chat, she and Ryan Smith dive into how to put radical candor to work for you.
+Author Kim Scott has changed the landscape for management and communication.
+In this fireside chat with Ryan Smith, she dives into how to put radical candor to work for you.
 Kim Scott is the author of the NYT and WSJ bestseller Radical Candor.
-Kim led AdSense, YouTube, and Doubleclick teams at Google and then joined Apple University to develop and teach “Managing at Apple.”
-Kim has been a CEO coach at Dropbox, Qualtrics, Twitter, and several other tech companies, and is the Co-Founder of Radical Candor LLC.
+Kim led AdSense, YouTube, and Doubleclick teams at Google before joining Apple University.
+Kim has been a CEO coach at Dropbox, Qualtrics, Twitter, and is the Co-Founder of Radical Candor LLC.

-- Start by soliciting feedback
+- Start by soliciting feedback, rather than sharing yours.

 Telling the Story

 You can also use radical candor to tell your company’s story.
 “Your customer base should know your style and the way you communicate,” says Ryan.
 “If you don’t establish this, someone else will establish it for you.

 It’s hard to measure the value of community — yet people value community more than things that are easier to measure.
 Community offers you a way to get closer to the customer, without spam or inauthenticity.
 Bringing people together for common experiences moves the needle in authentic connections like nothing else.